-CG Tech Ltd (formerly knows as CG Industrial Holdings Ltd) is an investment holding company with interests in businesses in the Middle East servicing the construction and events infrastructure industries.
+CG Tech Ltd is an investment holding company with interests in businesses in the Middle East servicing the construction and events infrastructure industries.

-CG Tech Ltd has 100% economic interest in Al Laith Group Investments LLC.
-Therefore, SONS Investments Ltd has an effective ownership of 73.6% and 71.6% in Al Laith Group Investments LLC through CG Tech Ltd in 2020 and 2019, respectively.
+CG Tech Ltd owns 100% of the issued economic interest in Al Laith Group Investments LLC.
 Al Laith Group Investments LLC is engaged in the business of scaffolding services, events management, aerial work platforms and mast climbing work, platform sales and rentals and hiring of plant and tools.

-Details of the fair value measurement is provided in Note 9 (g).
+Details of the fair value measurement is provided in Note 8 (g).